maximevaillancourt/digital-garden-jekyll-template/_pages/index.md

-## These are all the posts from my Blogger Blog
+## These are all the blog posts from my Blogger and Squarespace Blogs
 <style>
 .blog-posts {
   font-family: Arial, sans-serif;